 Cassaday & Co., Inc.

-Cassaday & Co., Inc. in McLean has a collective account minimum of $500,000 per family.
+Cassaday & Co., Inc., a McLean based financial advisor firm, has a collective account minimum of $500,000 per family.
 Its typical client base is made up of primarily high-net-worth individuals and families, but also other individuals and corporate pension and profit-sharing plans.
 This is a fee-only firm.

 Although the 18-member advisory staff at this firm is fairly normal for an operation of its size, it boasts many more advisor certifications than its peers.
 The team as a whole includes 12 certified financial planners (CFPs), 11 chartered mutual fund counselors (CMFCs), four financial paraplanner qualified professionals (FPQPs), three certified fund specialists (CFSs), two chartered retirement planning counselors (CRPCs), two chartered financial analysts (CFAs), two certified investment management analysts (CIMAs), one certified long-term care advisor (CLTC), one certified annuity specialist (CAS), one certified tax specialist (CTS), one certified estate and trust specialist (CES), one certified private wealth advisors (CPWA), one accredited investment fiduciary (AIF), one certified public accountant (CPA) and one chartered advisor in philanthropy.

 Cassaday & Co., Inc. has won the distinction of top advisor in Virginia over four of the last five years, according to Barron’s.

 President and CEO Stephan Cassaday established Cassaday & Co., Inc. in 1993, though had been involved in the financial services industry for 16 years before.
 The firm also has three other principals: Justin Harris, Christopher Young and Christopher Krell.